OSGL - EditableImage graphics library

 Contribution

 OSGL is an open-source project, and we welcome your contributions!
 You’re encouraged to edit the source code and share your ideas.
-Feel free to participate via GitHub or on the DevForum.
+Feel free to participate via GitHub, Discord, or even on the DevForum.
 Your involvement is greatly appreciated!

 Credits